Xetibo/ReSet-Doc/sections/projects.typ

 what the other 2 discussed programs offer.

-Interoperability will not be considered for these applications, as they were made for this use case.
+Interoperability will not be considered for these applications, as they were made for its intended use case.

 #link("https://gitlab.freedesktop.org/pulseaudio/pavucontrol")[*Pavucontrol*] |
 Sound Application\